StevenLomon/olympics2024-etl-and-analysis-project-using-lambda-and-glue/README.md

 What caught my attention now is that I manually update the page variable in the Lambda function for data extraction every time I run the Lambda function.
 I decided to automate this as well using a DynamoDB table to store the current page number!
 A new DynamoDB table was created called OlympicsAPIState and 'id' was set as primary key with a String type.
 As the initial record, an item was added with id = "currentPage" and page = 4 (since I had done 3 API calls with pages 1, 2 and 3).
 And with the DynamoDB table created, the data extraction Lambda funciton was modified to fetch the page number from DynamoDB.
 With all this I also had to add a policy for full access to DynamoDB to the IAM user from my root user, as well as the role associated with the Lambda function

+The only thing left now is running some Athena SQL queries to examine the dataset.
+I will connect it to QuickSight as well just to get some hands-on experience with the service
+Athena was not as simple as point it to the transformed data S3 bucket and run some queries haha.
+I had to first create a Glue crawler to infer the schema from the transformed data bucket.
+Getting the crawler to create a table became a bit of a hassle but allowing the IAM user to see CloudWatch logs pointed out the error that the crawler doesn't have permission to upload S3 objects and after a little bit more digging I found the real source of the problem: The IAM Role I created for the previous crawler (that I also assigned to this crawler) only gave permission to Get and Put objects in the raw data bucket haha.
+So the transformed data bucket was added as a resource as well.
+Running the crawler *now* automatically created the desired table.

+Running this simple query in Athena:
+SELECT *
+FROM "AwsDataCatalog"."olympics_data"."olympics2024_bucket_transformed"
+WHERE sport = 'Skateboarding'
+LIMIT 10;
+gave this result:
+#	id	name	country	sport
+1	71458	Augusto Akio	BRA	Skateboarding
+2	71458	Augusto Akio	BRA	Skateboarding
+3	71458	Augusto Akio	BRA	Skateboarding

+Number one, this pointed out how rather lackluster the dataset is at the time of querying, and 2. there are evidently duplicates in the data.
+So the dataset is not something to brag about at all but hands-on experience on how to take data from an API all the way to Athena, fully automated, has been gained!

+In QuickSight,

 We were not able to extract high quality data from the official API and not able to do any interesting visualizations in Amazon QuickSight but this project has given valuable hands-on experience and insight nevertheless!
 The pipeline can be fully automated with CloudWatch to trigger daily